WSun0/portfolio/README.md

-# William Sun

-Welcome to my personal website and portfolio!
+Welcome to my digital corner of the internet for documentarian purposes!
 Currently, I am a student studying Computer Science and Math at NEU, and I enjoy building.

-This site is my digital corner of the internet home for documentarian purposes.
-I will update it occasionally with hobbies.
+I occasionally populate this website with entries about my hobbies and various thoughts.

 - [GitHub](https://github.com/wsun0)
 - [LinkedIn](https://www.linkedin.com/in/william1sun/)